nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Main success scenario**

 	1. User enters help.
-	2. VeTo displays the command list.
+	2. KIT displays the command list.
 	Use case ends.

 **Extensions**
 1a.
-VeTo detects an error in the command.
+KIT detects an error in the command.

 > 1a1.
-VeTo waits for another valid command.
+KIT waits for another valid command.
 1a2.
 User enters the correct command.
 Steps 1a1-1a2 are repeated until the command entered is valid.
 Use case resumes from step 2.